Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/resolution.120230101.md

-drink water before, and after, karma; karma before, and after, karma; /distilled|../ water is ultraprocessed (kamikaze) bee acupuncture(through /conditioned|callo?us(iff you have a callus)?ed|callii?/ skin); not only for plants i glimpsed into the fourth dimension c̄ diamond dice; breaking the fourth wall
+drink water before, and after, karma; karma before, and after, karma; /distilled|../ water is ultraprocessed (kamikaze) bee acupuncture(through /conditioned|callo?us(iff you have a callus)?ed|callii?/ skin); not only for plants the mobile hive for the scouts honour; i'm still /waiting|trying/ to figure what i'm going to do next (about my diet) i glimpsed into the fourth dimension c̄ diamond dice; breaking the fourth wall